-Even with international tourism still down by more than 80% from pre-pandemic levels and with termsof-trade deteriorating on the back of stronger commodity prices, the situation remains stable.
-The country had run sizable current account surpluses for years and amassed USD 220 Bn in official FX reserves, which comfortably covers 249% of the IMF reserve adequacy metric.
+Despite a high exposure to the global economic cycle (manufacturing exports and tourism), Thailand is still in a good position to weather sudden changes in capital flows.
+Even with international tourism still significantly below pre-pandemic levels, the situation remains stable.
+The country continues to run sizable current account surpluses, which helped it amass USD 221 Bn in official FX reserves, comfortably covering 209% of the IMF reserve adequacy metric.